eBay/tsv-utils/README.md

 red     4
 blue    10
 ```
-Calculation of the sum and mean of the `weight` column are below.
+Calculations of the sum and mean of the `weight` column is shown below.
 The first command runs calculations on all values.
 The second groups them by color.
 ```
 $ tsv-summarize --header --sum 2 --mean 2 data.tsv
 weight_sum  weight_mean